 8 Steps to Scale Your Agency and Achieve Sustainable Growth

-1. Optimize Your Workflow Processes
+1. Master Your Workflow Processes

 When you feel like you’re constantly firefighting and scrambling to meet deadlines, the idea of taking time to look at processes might seem counterintuitive.
 However, it’s your processes that will ultimately stop you from firefighting and losing clients.

 Start with looking at how your clients come to you and what happens next when you sign a new client.
 Is there a smooth process so that your new client gets everything they need quickly?

 - A welcome letter.

 Next, tackle your sales process and ensure that you have a clear customer journey laid out.
 Check that everyone understands where your clients come from and how you get them to say ‘yes’ to you.

 Look for the gaps in your sales process where clients may be slipping away from the competition.
 Fill those gaps to keep potential clients moving smoothly through your sales funnel.